smagul/2scoops-django/Notes.md

 ## 3.6 Summary

 Project layout is one of those areas of Django where practices differ widely from developer to developer and group to group.
 What works for a small team may not work for a large team with distributed resources.
 Whatever layout is chosen should be documented clearly.

+# 4 Fundamentals of Django App Design

+**A Django project** is a web application powered by the Django web framework.
+**Django apps** are small libraries designed to represent a single aspect of a project.
+A Django project is made up of many Django apps.
+Some of those apps are internal to the project and will never be reused; others are third-party Django packages.
+**INSTALLED_APPS** is the list of Django apps used by a given project available in its `INSTALLED_APPS` setting.
+**Third-party Django packages** are simply pluggable, reusable Django apps that have been packaged with the Python packaging tools.

+## 4.1 The Golden Rule of Django App Design

+In essence, **each app should be tightly focused on its task.**  If an app can’t be explained in a single sentence of moderate length, or you need to say ‘and’ more than once, it probably means the app is too big and should be broken up.

+### 4.1.1 A Practical Example of Apps in a Project

+We’d call the Django project for our shop’s website `twoscoops_project`.
+The apps within our Django project might be something like:

+- A `flavors` app to track all of our ice cream flavors and list them on our website.
+- A `blog` app for the official Two Scoops blog.
+- An `events` app to display listings of our shop’s events on our website: events such as Strawberry Sundae Sundays and Fudgy First Fridays.

+Each one of these apps does one particular thing.
+Yes, the apps relate to each other, and you could imagine `events` or `blog` posts that are centered around certain ice cream flavors, but it’s much better to have three specialized apps than one app that does everything.
+In the future, we might extend the site with apps like:

+- A `shop` app to allow us to sell pints by mail order.
+- A `tickets` app, which would handle ticket sales for premium all-you-can-eat ice cream fests.

+## 4.2 What to Name Your Django Apps

+When possible keep to single word names like *flavors, animals, blog, polls, dreams, estimates, and finances.* A good, obvious app name makes the project easier to maintain.
+As a general rule, the app’s name should be a plural version of the app’s main model, but there are many good exceptions to this rule, blog being one of the most common ones.
+Don’t just consider the app’s main model, though.
+You should also consider how you want your URLs to appear when choosing a name.
+If you want your site’s blog to appear at <http://www.example.com/weblog/>, then consider naming your app `weblog` rather than *blog, posts,* or *blogposts*, even if the main model is Post, to make it easier for you to see which app corresponds with which part of the site.
+Use valid, PEP 8-compliant, importable Python package names: short, all-lowercase names without numbers, dashes, periods, spaces, or special characters.
+If needed for readability, you can use underscores to separate words, although the use of underscores is discouraged.

+## 4.3 When in Doubt, Keep Apps Small

+Don’t worry too hard about getting app design perfect.
+It’s an art, not a science.
+Sometimes you have to rewrite them or break them up.
+That’s okay.
+Try and keep your apps small.
+Remember, it’s better to have many small apps than to have a few giant apps.

+### 4.4.2 Uncommon App Modules

+**api/ :** This is the package we create for isolating the various modules needed when creating an api.
+**behaviors.py :** An option for locating model mixins per
+**constants.py :** A good name for placement of app-level settings.
+If there are enough of them involved in an app, breaking them out into their own module can add clarity to a project.
+**decorators.py** Where we like to locate our decorators.
+**db/** A package used in many projects for any custom model fields or components.
+**fields.py** is commonly used for form fields, but is sometimes used for model fields when there isn’t enough field code to justify creating a *db/* package.
+**factories.py** Where we like to place our test data factories.
+**helpers.py** What we call helper functions.
+These are where we put code extracted from views and models to make them lighter.
+Synonymous with *utils.py*
+**managers.py** When *models.py* grows too large, a common remedy is to move any custom model managers to this module.
+**signals.py** While we argue against providing custom signals, this can be a useful place to put them.
+**utils.py** Synonymous with *helpers.py*
+**viewmixins.py** View modules and packages can be thinned by moving any view mixins to this module.

+## 4.5 Summary

+This chapter covered the art of Django app design.
+Specifically, each Django app should be tightlyfocused on its own task, possess a simple, easy-to-remember name.
+If an app seems too complex, it should be broken up into smaller apps.
+Getting app design right takes practice and effort, but it’s well worth the effort.